Skip to main content

 8 mentions Positive Neutral Negative

-• “These are excellent puzzles that reward you handsomely for solving them, in this case with delightful and unique bits of artwork that combine to create a lovely finished piece.”
+• “These are excellent puzzles that reward you handsomely for solving them, with delightful and unique bits of artwork that combine to create a lovely finished piece.”

 • “There’s an understated beauty in the process of uncovering the hidden image tile by tile — each patch of light adds to a growing sense of revelation, and when a section finally clicks into place, the reward is both intellectual and aesthetic.”